UCSF-CBI/c4/docs/about/roadmap.md

 * Development: Added three development nodes (2020-08-13)

-* Compute nodes: 6 communal/common compute nodes (6*32=192 physical cores).
+* Compute nodes: 6 communal/common compute nodes (6*32=192 physical cores)

 * Software: Replicate the core software that is installed on [Wynton HPC] on development and compute nodes (2020-08-19)

 * Software: Added the CBI software stack (2020-08-20)

-* Deployment of new machines: Automated deployment.
+* Deployment of new machines: Automated deployment

-* Backup: Users' home accounts backed up on a nightly basis.
+* Backup: Users' home folders backed up on a nightly basis

-* Network: 10 Gbps.
+* Network: 10 Gbps

+* File transfers: Globus is supported (2020-11-02)

+* Account management: All accounts and authentication is done via LDAP (2020-12-16)

 See also [News].